washingtonstateuniversity/WSUWP-Build-Plugins-Public/user-switching/readme.txt

  3. You can switch back to your originating account via the *Switch back* link on each dashboard screen or in your profile menu in the WordPress toolbar.

 See the [FAQ](https://wordpress.org/plugins/user-switching/faq/) for information about the *Switch Off* feature.

+= Privacy Statement =

+User Switching makes use of browser cookies in order to allow users to switch to another account.
+Its cookies operate using the same mechanism as the authentication cookies in WordPress core, therefore they contain the user's `user_login` field in plain text which should be treated as potentially personally identifiable information.
+The name of the cookies are `wordpress_user_sw_{hash}`, `wordpress_user_sw_secure_{hash}`, and `wordpress_user_sw_olduser_{hash}`, where `{hash}` is an identifier unique to the installation of WordPress.

+User Switching does not send data to any third party, nor does it include any third party resources, nor will it ever do so.

 == Screenshots ==